 HMRC guidance is at EIM01450.

-The tax treatment of the gift made to the employee is determined by the nature of the gift.
-See the Assets ― bought, sold or given guidance note for a detailed explanation.
+The tax treatment of a taxable gift made to an employee is determined by the nature of the gift and the method of that provision.

-If the gift is in the form of a cash voucher or similar then this wil
+If the gift is in the form of a cash voucher or similar then this will also be taxable as if

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.